cansavvy/DataTrail_ReOrg/docs/02_getting_data_07_managing_files.md

 The end of a path string may be a file name if you are creating a path to a file.
 If you are creating a path to a folder, the path string will end with the destination folder.

 Returning to computer files.
-In your Terminal you can see your working directory at at the top of the Terminal window or at the beginning of the terminal prompt.
+In your Terminal you can see your working directory at the top of the Terminal window or at the beginning of the terminal prompt.
 Knowing this, this can tell you how you need to change the command you are entering.
 Let's say you want to list, using the `ls` command, a file called `file.txt`.

 ![Relative path](https://docs.google.com/presentation/d/18PSP0OXbduVX_qjWX87zTxyNj6OaX5pU9Sw2f83NGDY/export/png?id=18PSP0OXbduVX_qjWX87zTxyNj6OaX5pU9Sw2f83NGDY&pageid=g39e98c7b77_0_52)